elegos/website/content/post/2018/10/04/switch-to-another-programming-language.md

 PHP is my confort zone, and I consider myself a PHP professional.
 So why should I ever want to switch to another, way less known technology?

-> *Generally speaking everyone that want to jump into another boat should have this
+> *Generally speaking everyone that want to jump into another boat should have
-> clear in mind: no programming language is perfect, but most of the times it's up
+> this clear in mind: no programming language is perfect, and is the developer
-> to the developer to show the most weaknesses.*
+> who always shows the most weaknesses.*

 First of all, I think that the PHP language is awesome for prototyping and, working in the big data industry, I know for sure it's more than capable of sorting out